Our Story

 2006

-House of Hope Maryland established based on the successful 21 year model
+House of Hope Maryland established based on the successful 40 year model in Orlando, Florida

 2007